msawczyn/EFDesigner/docs/Associations.md

 <img src="https://raw.githubusercontent.com/wiki/msawczyn/EFDesigner/images/Unidirectional.jpg">

-This tells us that Entity1 has a collection of Entity2 objects.
-The type of collection will typically be set as the default value set in the design surface, but can be overridden (see Association Properties, below).
+This tells us that `Entity1` has a collection of `Entity2` objects named `TheEntity2s`.
+The type of collection will typically be set as the default value set in the design surface, but can be overridden (see the Properties tables, below).

-In short, this means that Entity1 would contain
+In short, this means that `Entity1` would contain

 ```
 public virtual ICollection<Entity2> TheEntity2s { get; set; }
 ```

-but Entity2 doesn't have a matching property.
+but `Entity2` doesn't have a matching property.

-In contrast, a bidirectional association like
+In contrast, a *bidirectional* association like

 <img src="https://raw.githubusercontent.com/wiki/msawczyn/EFDesigner/images/Bidirectional.jpg">

-would have, in the Entity2 class,
+would have, in the `Entity2` class,

 ```
 public virtual Entity1 TheEntity1 { get; set; }  // Required
 ```

+as well as the collection of `Entity2` objects in the `Entity1` class.
+(Phew!
+Extensive overuse of the word *Entity* !)

 ## Cardinalities